There’s this idea that superfoods are somehow much better than any other food group and should be consumed at all costs.

 Put into context, the average person needs around 150 to 300mcg of iodine per day for optimal thyroid function.

 There are some people who can tolerate and consume a lot more, but most people do better with iodine when they start out slow.

-Even though iodine is essential for all thyroid patients, for reasons which we will talk about in just a second, it's still ideal to have some idea as to how much iodine you are consuming so you don't accidentally take too much.
+Even though iodine is essential for all thyroid patients, for reasons that we will talk about in just a second, it’s still ideal to have some idea as to how much iodine you are consuming so you don’t accidentally take too much.